grace-notes/website/contents/topics/capernaum.md

 template: topic.jade
 ---

-*From International Standard Bible Encyclopedia*
+from International Standard Bible Encyclopedia

 **Capernaum**kə-pûr̀nə-um [Gk *Kapernaoum*].
 The most important city on the northern shore of the Sea of Galilee.
 It was here that Jesus